FelipeGuerra5/logseq/pages/webideas.md

 # Calendar Planner
-	- A Calendar that could enable you to do a budgeting of your time and then
+	- A Calendar that could enable you to do a budgeting of your time and then use the tasks for each category to "expend" the time reserved for each block.
+	- ##